 1857 – Businesses now consist of: seven shoemakers, six carpenters, five carriage/wagon makers, four blacksmiths, four saddle/harness makers, four tailers, three painters, two hotel keepers, three general stores, two tanners, two millwrights, two chemists, two bakers, a grocer, a land surveyor, a tinsmith, a watchmaker, a plasterer, a butcher, a dentist, a cabinetmaker and a brass band!
 They were self-sufficient, no need to jog off to Whitby/Oshawa to shop!

-1857 – The Ontario Observer newspaper in PA/ 1873 – becomes North Ontario Observer PP.
+1857 – The Ontario Observer newspaper in Prince Albert/ 1873 – becomes North Ontario Observer Port Perry.

 1869 – Prince Arthur/son of Queen Victoria turns sod in Whitby for railway to Port Perry.

-1871 – Railroad reaches Port Perry.
-Port Perry registered as a town.
-All of Prince Albert business relocate to Port Perry, leaving only the Post Office, a Blacksmith and a General Store.
+– Port Perry registered as a town.
+All of Prince Albert businesses relocate to Port Perry, leaving only the Post Office, a Blacksmith and a General Store.

 Prince Albert’s history is on record, so why does the current population of Port Perry not recognize it and celebrate it as part of their community?

-2021 – History by Gerald/Jerry Blackburn dvm/rohp/ much assistance from Paul Arculus.
+2021 – History by Gerald/Jerry Blackburn dvm/rohp/ with much assistance from Paul Arculus.

 Foot note: The author has no heritage with Prince Albert.
 He does have a family heritage of rural pioneers that built communities with their sweat, determination, vision and courage.
 Pioneers had a strong faith in God.
 This faith gave them hope and encouragement for better lives in the future.